-We are pleased to invite you to attend the 2023 Annual Meeting of Shareholders of Jamf Holding Corp. ("Jamf" or the "Company") to be held on Tuesday, May 23, 2023, at 8:00 a.m.
+We are pleased to invite you to attend the 2024 Annual Meeting of Shareholders of Jamf Holding Corp. ("Jamf" or the "Company") to be held on Thursday, May 30, 2024, at 8:30 a.m.
 (CDT).
 This year's Annual Meeting will once again be conducted virtually, via live audio webcast.
 We are pleased to provide shareholders with the opportunity to participate in the annual meeting online via the Internet in a virtual-only meeting format to facilitate shareholder attendance and provide a consistent experience to all shareholders regardless of location.
-The live audio webcast of the Annual Meeting will be accessible at www.virtualshareholdermeeting.com/JAMF2023, where you will also be able to submit questions and vote online.
-You will be able to vote your shares electronically during the meeting by logging in using the 16-digit control number included in your Notice of Internet Availability of Proxy Materials, on your proxy card or on the voting instructions form accompanying these proxy materials.
+The live audio webcast of the Annual Meeting will be accessible at www.virtualshareholdermeeting.com/JAMF2024, where you will also be able to submit questions and vote online.
+You will be able to vote your shares electronically during the meeting by logging in using the 16-digit control number included in your Notice of Internet Availability of Proxy Materials, on your proxy card, or on the voting instruction form accompanying these proxy materials.